camtrees/camtrees.github.io/changelog/index.md

 <summary markdown="span"><strong>2026 August</strong></summary>

 ### Website Content
-* Added SQL Views to the PostGreSQL page
-* Added SQL Tables and SQL Views to the PostGreSQL page
+* Added SQL Tables, Views, and Functions to the PostGreSQL page
 * Added the CAMTREES Entity Relationship Diagram and table description to the PostGreSQL page
 * Had ChatGPT review most pages
-* Added a Tree Tag Proposal for sharing with Mark, Eva, Lea, and Kim
+* Added a Proposed Tree Tagging System for sharing with Mark, Eva, Lea, and Kim

 </details>